Learning a Distance Measure from the Information-Estimation Geometry of Data¶

 Key Findings¶

-- Learning \(f_\omega\) yields consistently strong results across all benchmarks.
+- Learning \(f_\omega\) allows for strong results across all datasets simultaneously.

 Highlights & Insights¶